Module

 Use file

-to generate a file from a Jinja template located in ../MODULE_NAME/templates/example.j2
+to generate a file from a Jinja template using the theme_dict

 in the file path.